polaris-slo-cloud/chunk-func/README.md

 ## Deployment & Usage Documentation

 Instructions for deployment and usage can be found in the [docs](https://github.com/polaris-slo-cloud/chunk-func/tree/master/docs) folder of the repository.

+## Experiments

+Detailed experiment results to evaluate ChunkFunc can be found [here](./experiments).